 What is Respiratory Syncytial Virus?

 Respiratory Syncytial (sin-SISH-uhl) Virus (RSV), is a common respiratory virus that usually causes mild, cold-like symptoms including runny nose, cough, sneezing, and fever.
-It affects the lungs and breathing passages.
+Typically, it affects the upper airways, but can involve the lungs and breathing passages.

 Who gets Respiratory Syncytial Virus?

 Anyone can be infected with RSV at any age and more than once in a lifetime.
-RSV can be serious, especially for infants and older adults.
-People who are at increased risk include very young infants, premature babies, young children with lung or heart diseases, older adults, and people with a weakened immune system.
+Most of the time, RSV infections in children and adults are not serious and resolve on their own.
+However, RSV can be serious, especially in infants, some young children, older adults, and older adults with underlying illnesses.
+People at increased risk of severe RSV illness include very young infants, premature babies, young children with lung or heart diseases, older adults, older adults with heart or lung disease, and people with a weakened immune system.

 RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than one year of age in the United States.
-For most people, RSV infections are mild and clear on their own.
 Almost all children will have an RSV infection by their second birthday.

 What are the symptoms of Respiratory Syncytial Virus?